 A printer’s page yield refers to how many pages it can reproduce before its ink or toner cartridge will need to be replaced.
 Generally speaking, ink cartridges average around 220 pages before needing a replacement while toner cartridges can last anywhere from 2,500 to 4,000 pages before needing to be replaced.
 If you’re trying to choose ideal printers for the home, you’ll almost always want something that has ink that lasts.
 While laser toner has great “mileage”, it does so at the expense of lower quality photograph prints.
 If you’re looking to print photos more often then not, you’ll want to pick the best inkjet printer for your home.

-STAT – Laser printers are almost twice as common as inkjet printers.
+STAT: Laser printers are almost twice as common as inkjet printers. (source)

 Sometimes your small business or company may need to produce other works like copies or independent magazines or brochures.
 If that’s the case, you shouldn’t spend on an extra device when multi-function printers exist.
 A multifunction printer (MFP) can do a whole host of jobs other than just printing.
 For example, most MFPs can use a flatbed scanner to scan documents on to tablets or computers and copy documents.
 If you’re trying to scan a ton of documents and do so regularly, it would be worth it to looking into getting a printer with ADF (automatic document feeding), which will take papers loaded into a tray, pull them onto a scanner, scan them, and then move onto the next paper in the sequence.
 If you’re looking to do two-sided printing, you’ll want to grab a printer that features duplex printing.

-STAT – Buyer beware: less expensive printers on average have more expensive ink, and vice versa.
+STAT: Buyer beware: less expensive printers, on average, have more expensive ink, and vice versa.
 Printers for less than $200 dollars cost the user 5.5 cents on average for B&W pages, but printers over $200 cost an average of 3.9 cents a page.
-Saving 1.6 cents a page may not seem like much, but if you plan on doing a lot of printing, it may be worth it to bite the bullet and pick up a more expensive printer and save money in the long term with cheaper ink prices.
+Saving 1.6 cents a page may not seem like much, but if you plan on doing a lot of printing, it may be worth it to bite the bullet, pick up a more expensive printer, and save money in the long term with cheaper ink prices. (source)

 When picking a printer, there are multiple types to consider.
-For occasional printing from a small business or home office, experts generally recommend inkjet printers.
+Experts generally recommend inkjet printers for occasional printing from a small business or home office.
 Ink printers use ink cartridges, and they create documents by blasting tons of tiny dots of ink onto the page.
 Another type of printer, laser printer, uses toner cartridges that contain toner powder.
 Laser printers melt the toner onto the page to create documents.
 Experts recommend laser printers for high-volume professional printing.
 Lastly, you may consider a multi-function printer if you’re looking to scan, copy, and print, or perhaps a portable printer if you’re looking to print on the go.